jucardwell/geog215/other_pages/assignment4.md

 ### Create Function

+1. Add a **third-level heading** to your R Markdown file named, “Create Function”.
+  Below this heading, add a code chunk.

-1. Create a function that takes two arguments, a spatial object, and a variable name.
+3. Create a function that takes two arguments, a spatial object, and a variable name.

-2. The function should develop a tmap based on the arguments that does the following:
+4. The function should develop a tmap based on the arguments that does the following:
   - Adds NC counties as the "basemap". **Hint: This means you will have two tm_shape + arguments and you will map the NC counties object first**
   - uses `tm_dots()` to map the "variable name" argument using the `Purples` color palette